New Normal Forms For Degree Three Polynomials and Rational Functions: Fixed-point Multiplier Form

 We first prove the conditions imply the existence of the desired form.
 Assume first that condition \eqref{cond_1} and \eqref{cond_2a} hold.
 Let $k = \min(\#\Fix(f),3)$.
 If $k = \#\Fix(f)$, then we may add arbitrary distinct rational points to the set of fixed points so that we have a Galois invariant set $\{z_1,z_2,z_3\}$ of distinct points that we wish to move via conjugation.
 The target set $\{t_1,t_2,t_3\}$ is the set of fixed point multipliers plus an arbitrary choice of distinct rational points.
 There is a unique $\rho\in\PGL_2(\overline{K})$ so that $f^{\rho}$ satisfies

 We will see that $\rho \in \PGL_2(K)$ so that $f^{\rho}$ is defined over $K$.
 Write

 Then we need to solve the system of equations

 Note that when $z_i$ is the fixed point $x_i$, then $t_i = F'(x_i)$.
 We know that (up to scaling) there is a unique solution $(a,b,c,d)$.
-Since the set of fixed points is Galois invariant and any additional points are rational, applying any element of Galois to this system of equations leaves the system fixed and, thus, its solutions unchanged.
-Therefore, $(a,b,c,d)$ are defined over $K$.
+Since the set of fixed points is Galois invariant and any additional points are rational, applying any element of the absolute Galois group to this system of equations leaves the system fixed and, thus, its solutions unchanged.
+Therefore, $(a,b,c,d)$ are defined over $K$ as $K$ is perfect.